svaksha/Julia.jl/Mathematics.md

 ### Calculus
 * AutoDiff.jl :: Juila package for [performing automatic differentiation](https://github.com/scidom/AutoDiff.jl)
+* ApproxFun :: [Julia IFun Implementation is a package for approximating functions](https://github.com/dlfivefifty/ApproxFun).
+It currently supports intervals, the real line, periodic intervals and the unit circle.
+It is heavily influenced by the Matlab package chebfun and the Mathematica package RHPackage.
 * PowerSeries.jl :: [Truncated Power Series](https://github.com/jwmerrill/PowerSeries.jl) for Julia, which exports a Series type that represents a truncated power series by its coefficients.
 You can do arithmetic on Series and apply functions to series just as you would Real or Complex numbers.
    * _Power Series Blog_::
    * Jason Merrill's blog series highlighting the basic aspects of floating point arithmetic with examples in Julia - [The first one, on bisecting floating point numbers](http://squishythinking.com/2014/02/22/bisecting-floats/)